jpbecotte/bridge-agreements/conventions/dont.md

 ## Important

 - If opponents talk, then the convention is over.
-- 1NT- pass - 2♣/♦/♥, any bid after that is nature.
+- 1NT- pass - ?, any bid after that is natural.

 ## When not to use
 - opponent open weak 1NT (high range is 14 pts or lower)